XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/_posts/2019-03-25-whyred-pie-is-here.md

 ---
 layout: single
-title: MIUI 10 Pie update for Xiaomi Note 5 (whyred) early builds leaked + Firmware
+title: MIUI 10 Pie update for XM Note 5 (whyred) early builds leaked + Firmware
 categories: ROMs
 ---
-After a long time of waiting for the new update, MIUI 10 Pie build 9.3.25 for Xiaomi Note 5 (whyred) was leaked today.
+After a long time of waiting for the new update, MIUI 10 Pie build 9.3.25 for XM Note 5 (whyred) was leaked today.

 Surprisingly, the beta build released for both Global and China ROMs closed beta teams, and it got leaked via telegram user.

-Because Xiaomi Note 5 (whyred) is a super popular device for custom ROMs users, I've made a special release of those closed beta Pie ROMs Firmware, non-arb Firmware, and Firmware-less ROMs.
+Because XM Note 5 (whyred) is a super popular device for custom ROMs users, I've made a special release of those closed beta Pie ROMs Firmware, non-arb Firmware, and Firmware-less ROMs.

 **Note**: These ROMSs and Firmwares can't be flashed from the official updater.
 You'll have to use a custom recovery in order to flash.